-Johnson & Wales University's annual fall orientation program is designed to help students become acquainted with college life and to facilitate a successful first-year experience.
-Students are introduced to many University administrators, faculty, staff and student leaders who provide valuable information on academic studies, student life and University policies.
+Johnson & Wales University's annual fall orientation program is designed to help students and families become acquainted with college life and to facilitate a successful first-year experience.
+Families are introduced to University administrators, faculty, staff and student leaders who provide valuable information on academic policies, student life and University policies.
+Students attend an orientation based upon their major and receive guidance from faculty on how to succeed in the classroom.